wpkelso/notes/Unit Step Function.md

  Ex.
  $$u(t) + u(t-5) + ...$$

-The unit step function follows all of the rules for [[Function Transformtions]].
+The unit step function follows all of the rules for [[Function Transformations]].